jadjoubran/promyfill/README.md

 # Promifill

 Promifill saves you from shipping polyfill code to all browsers.
 Your own polyfill URL will be loaded only if needed.

+✅ Promifill is < 500 Bytes.

 # Usage